12/09/2025

 Above all else, Mamdani looks like he's having fun, and that's gotta be pissing off everyone from worthless corporate Democrats who refuse to endorse him to Fox "news" hosts to self-fellating podcasters.
 A big hip-hop lover, he's kicking it with the Wu-Tang Clan.
 He's DJing at gay dance clubs.
 He held a fuckin' scavenger hunt for supporters.
 The campaign expected 500 participants.
 They got thousands of people showing up.
 It's just a blast to watch this all unfold.

 When he wins on Tuesday, Democrats everywhere should be studying Mamdani's refusal to play by the Democratic consultant rulebook.
 They should understand that this is the motherfucking future.
-People want to a politician who is a whole human being, not a talking points machine, not someone constantly warning us about how shitty things can be, not someone moderating their beliefs to appeal to shitty people.
+People want a politician who is a whole human being, not a talking points machine, not someone constantly warning us about how shitty things can be, not someone moderating their beliefs to appeal to shitty people.
 In a time of misery, joy is a weapon and self-assurance is a shield.
 Use them widely and without apology.

 10/26/2025